 President Joe Biden is expected to pursue an “all-of-government” approach to climate change.
-The incoming administration is expected to move as swiftly as possible on an agenda that modifies or reverses the policies of the Trump administration.
+The incoming administration is expected to move as swiftly as possible on an agenda that modifies or reverses the Trump administration’s policies.
 Many of these changes were signaled in the Biden campaign’s Biden-Sanders Unity Task Force Recommendations, released last August, and other initiatives announced during the campaign.

 With a strong focus on energy, climate, and environmental justice, this all-of-government approach is likely to have wide-ranging implications for the energy industry.
 We expect the following developments as the new administration begins:

-President Biden’s “Build Back Better” plan lays out broad a vision for the United States.
-More specifically, the President campaigned to “put millions of Americans to work in good-paying jobs” while meeting four national challenges: building a stronger industrial and innovation base so the future is made in America; building sustainable infrastructure and clean energy; building a stronger, caring economy; and advancing racial equity across the board.
+President Biden’s “Build Back Better” plan lays out a broad vision for the United States.
+More specifically, the President campaigned to “put millions of Americans to work in good-paying jobs” while meeting four national challenges: building a more robust industrial and innovation base, so the future is made in America; building sustainable infrastructure and clean energy; building a stronger, caring economy; and advancing racial equity across the board.

 Key goals focusing on energy and environmental justice within the plan include: